 We celebrate difference, and are united by the heritage of a harmonious

 indigenous and international culture, and the custodianship of an ancient, fragile land.

 The future is our frontier and our destiny is to claim Australia's place in the

 Our democracy is vested in every individual and confers the protection of the rule of law; and government serves the common good.

 defines Australia's charter for all generations.

 A NEW DRAFT PREAMBLE proposed by Labor, the Democrats and the Greens and closely following the draft written by Labor backbencher Mr Gareth Evans, former foreign mininster,

 Having come together in 1901, relying on God, as a Federation under the Crown;

-Australia being now a sovereign democracy, our people drawn from many
+And the Commonwealth of Australia being now a sovereign democracy, our people drawn from many

 We the people of Australia